inno-devops-labs/S24-core-course-labs/app_python/README.md

 This is a simple Python web application developed using FastAPI.
 The application displays the current Moscow time in the browser and updates continuously.

+The app also collect usage statistics.
+It stores number of requests.
+They can be acquired via /visits route.

 ## Getting Started

 These instructions will get a copy of the project running on your local machine for development and testing purposes.